-When I moved in my community, I was shown a house where I would live during my time serving in the community.
-During the orientation with the landlady, I was shown a grass made structure that was meant to be my bathroom.
-I looked at the bathroom, and in my heart I thought, how could they make this to be a bathroom.
-It had no roof, just nearby there is a mango tree and it was a mango season which entailed that kids would be spending most of their time in the tree with a clear view inside my bathroom.
-Inside the bathroom there were bricks laid as the floor with some grass growing in it.
-I politely told my landlord and my host that I will not be comfortable to use the bathroom.
+When I moved into my community, I was shown a house where I would live during my time serving in the community.
+During the orientation with the landlady, I was shown a grass-made structure that was meant to be my bathroom.
+I looked at the bathroom, and in my heart, I thought, how could they make this to be a bathroom?
+It had no roof, just nearby there was a mango tree and it was a mango season which entailed that kids would be spending most of their time in the tree with a clear view inside my bathroom.
+Inside the bathroom, there were bricks laid as the floor with some grass growing in it.
+I politely told my landlord and my host that I would not be comfortable to use the bathroom.
 They told me to use their bathroom as I was waiting for mine to be fixed.

 After some days I thought of what I could do with the bathroom.
 I told them not to fix it again.
 I had thought of making a kitchen garden.
 They looked surprised as my landlady told me that the place was small for a garden and she sounded doubtful that I would yield anything from the garden.
 I never wanted her doubts to overcome my thinking.
 One early morning I borrowed a hoe and started preparing the place for my garden.
 No one believed what I was doing, they thought I was just wasting time.
 They came near to ask what I was doing and all they could say was don’t waste your time.
 They did not know that they were wasting their time by telling me to stop doing what I was doing.